The Who, What, Where, When and Sometimes, Why.

 When should radiation therapy after a mastectomy for early breast cancer be considered?

-Radiation therapy after a mastectomy is strongly considered for women who have [1]:
+The NCCN recommends radiation therapy after a mastectomy be strongly considered for women who have [1]:

 • 1-3 positive lymph nodes